matclab/pytest-web2py.wip/README.md

 ## Thanks

-Some code taken and inspiration taken from https://github.com/viniciusban/web2py.test
+Some code and inspiration taken from https://github.com/viniciusban/web2py.test

 ## Licence